ruianchor/ruianchor.github.io/_posts/2019-09-15-two-days-vacation-time-in-dalian.md

 #### 1. In the Bird Singing Woods

-After taking the 2 minutes' cable car to cross the bayou, finally got onto the Bird Singing Woods, so many diifferent birds coming from all over the world singing there.
+After taking the 2 minutes' cable car to cross the bayou, finally got onto the Bird Singing Woods, so many different birds coming from all over the world singing there.

 <p align="center">
 	<img src="{{site.baseurl}}/images/190915/4.jpg" width="540"  height="280">